 Buying a home at auction can be a pretty stressful time.
 The money stakes are high and most people are well out of their comfort zone.
-But there's no reason to dive into an auction all wide-eyed and bushy-tailed.
-Here are six expert tips to help you wrangle an auction like a professional.
+But there's no reason to dive into an auction feeling out of your depth.

 "The selling agent will try and help a buyer," says Vernon.